SteveT10/DatabaseGraph/README.md

 ## Building

-For building the project, please build using the CMakeLists.txt file and ensure that a version of both wxWidgets and CMake exists on your system..
+For building the project, please build using the CMakeLists.txt file and ensure that a version of both wxWidgets and CMake exists on your system.
 Additionally, please install Python packages listed in requirements.txt.